Go-Maun/Keegan-Lawrance-User-Documentation/docs/JetBrains-Account-Setup.md

 {: .no_toc }

-This writing will also need to be changed
+This section of the document will guide you on how to create a JetBrains account to use the CLion IDE.
 {: .fs-6 .fw-300 }

 ---